containers/podman-desktop/website/docs/installation/windows-install/index.md

    ![Podman needs set up screen](img/dashboard-podman-needs-set-up.png)

-   Click the **Set up** button.
+1. Click the **Set up** button.

-   Review and validate all confirmation screens to set up the Podman Machine.
+1. Review and validate all confirmation screens to set up the Podman machine.

-   When necessary, follow the instructions to install system prerequisites.
+1. When necessary, follow the instructions to install system prerequisites.

 To verify that Podman is set up: